archermarx/archermarx.github.io/md/index.md

 ## About

 Hi, I'm Thomas!
-I'm a postdoctoral researcher in the [Computational Autonomy Group](https://www.alexgorodetsky.com/index.html) at the University of Michigan.
+I'm an Assistant Research Scientist with the [Computational Autonomy Group](https://www.alexgorodetsky.com/index.html) at the University of Michigan.
 I combine low-fidelity fluid methods and high-fidelity particle-based kinetic methods with data driven techniques to improve our ability to simulate low-temperature partially-magnetized plasmas for space propulsion applications.
 I also conduct predictive Hall thruster modelling efforts as part of the [Joint Advanced Propulsion Institute](https://januselectricpropulsion.com/) (JANUS) and plasma chemistry modeling for the [SPAR institute](https://aero.engin.umich.edu/2025/03/17/spar-set-its-sights-on-the-future-of-the-institute-2/).